-There are some amazing dogs’ breeds, beginning with the letter B from the bubbly Barbet to the Bullish Bullmastiff.
-From the shortest hair to the longest, the lightest to the heaviest, on this list may be your next companion.
+There are some great dog breeds, from the bubbly Barbet to the Bullish Bullmastiff, beginning with the letter B. From the shortest hair to the longest, the lightest to the heaviest, on this list may be your next companion.

 Their curly hair needs to be groomed regularly; otherwise, they can lose tufts of fur.
-This breed comes in various colors, including black, brown, grey, fawn, and white.
+This breed comes in various colors: black, brown, grey, fawn, and white.

 Part of the Hound group, the Basenji is almost cat-like in the way it will groom itself.
 The Basenji is known as the “barkless dog” due to the yodeling sound it makes.

-These sounds are due to their larynx being a different shape than most dogs.
+These sounds are due to their larynx being different from most dogs.
 They are a small breed, with a height of 17 inches and weighing up to 24 pounds.

 Basset Fauve de Bretagne

 Being a small breed, they make a fantastic companion as they are very friendly and lively.
-They do, however, require excellent training as a puppy to become cooperative.
+However, they require excellent training as a puppy to become cooperative.

-One of the most iconic dogs on the list, the Basset Hound was bred for hunting hare and have a very keen sense of smell.
+One of the most iconic dogs on the list, the Basset Hound, was bred for hunting hare and a keen sense of smell.
 They are small hounds, with a height of up to 15 inches, but can weigh up to 65 pounds.

 Basset hounds are entrenched in popular culture, from Droopy’s iconic character to the comic strip of Fred Basset and Hush Puppies’ logo.